Eikkojt/PartyGui/README.md

 **WARNING: Usage of this program & the PartySites (kemono.su & coomer.su) may be illegal in your country/jurisdiction.
 I am not responsible for any misuse of this program or any illicit activity.
 This program is provided "as-is" and I do not endorse nor support software piracy.**

-**WARNING: MEGA support module directly violates MEGA's ToS!
-By using this feature, you acknowledge you may face consequences!**

 ![PartyScraper v0.6.0-pre](https://i.imgur.com/EKJlvdM.png)

 # PartyLib + GUI Project